eduMFA/eduMFA/doc/policies/webui.rst

 .. warning:: If you set this action and the user deletes or disables all his tokens, he will not be able to login anymore.

-.. note:: Administrators defined in the database using the pi-manage command can still login with their normal passwords.
+.. note:: Administrators defined in the database using the edumfa-manage command can still login with their normal passwords.

 .. note:: A sensible way to use this, is to combine this action in